alphicc/Brick/README.md

     </br>
 </h1>

-Brick is a lightweight library to take completely control of your app.
+Brick is a lightweight library to make navigation.

 ## Features
 + Framework free (Router can be injected in any layer of project.
 Navigate from any place you want.
 Example: UI-navigation or business logic navigation)